-Our self-service lines are open 7 days a week - except between 5am and 6am each day.
+Our self-service lines are open 7 days a week.
 They offer a range of automated options, especially if you're enrolled with voice ID.

 Find out more at ird.govt.nz/contact-us

 Supporting businesses in our community

 Our Community Compliance officers offer free tax education and advice to businesses and small organisations, as well as seminars for personal tax and entitlements.